nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 The expected outcome:
 ```
-Sayonara!
+Sayonara <NAME>!
 ```

 ### 3.9 Saving and loading data
 User profile and watchlist(s) data will be **saved automatically** whenever changes are made to the data, and will also be **loaded automatically** when AniChan is launched.

 These data can be found in the folder where AniChan is launched, in the subfolder, `data/AniChan`, saved in their respective file names `userprofile.txt` and `watchlist.txt`.

 ## 4. FAQ
+Coming soon!

 ## 5. Command Summary